skandau/qoirsk/README.md

 # qoirsk: a Simple, Lossless Image File Format
+copyright 2022 nigel tao

-qoirsk (pronounced like "choir") is simple, lossless image file format that is very fast to encode and decode while achieving compression ratios roughly comparable to PNG.
+nopember 2022 released by surya kandau. qoirsk (pronounced like "choir") is simple, lossless image file format that is very fast to encode and decode while achieving compression ratios roughly comparable to PNG.